skippyr/river-dreams/README.md

 - A decorator that alerts if the last command executed failed or not: it will be a cross-like symbol if it has.
 - The name of sourced virtual environments.
 - The name of the directory you are currently in.
 It uses an alias for the home directory, `~`, and if inside a Git repository, it will use a special alias, `@`, to short parent directories and only show the ones from inside that workspace.
+- If inside a Git repository, the name of active branch.
 - A decorator that alerts about the current directory ownership: it will show a lock symbol if you are not the owner of the current directory, alerting that is read-only.

 In the right prompt, you will find: